Maker's Mark wax seal deserves trademark: court

 "The decision shows that if a company develops a recognizable symbol, competitors are not allowed to free-ride by adopting similar symbols to promote their products," Edward Colbert, a lawyer for Maker's Mark, said an interview.
 "It is important not just for the liquor industry, but for any business that adopts an attractive symbol to identify its products."

-Lawyers for Cuervo did not immediately respond to requests for a comment.
+Cuervo, Diageo and their lawyers did not immediately respond to requests for comment.

-Diageo said it is disappointed with the decision, and that the decision will have "no practical effect" because it has not sold Cuervo products with dripping red wax seals since 2004.

 Beam has said Maker's Mark annual sales top 1 million cases.
 That dwarfs the 3,000 to 4,000 bottles per year that Cuervo had sold of its Reserva tequila, which carried a $100 price tag.